HMakkiMD/GAMMPS/README.md

 # GAMMPS: General Atomistic Modelling Method for Polymer Semiconductors
 GAMMPS offers a collection of Python modules tailored for the precise computation of electronic structure properties derived from chemical drawings of semiconducting polymers.

+**Dependencies**: Anaconda3 2022.10, vmd 1.9, Gromacs Cuda 2022, Open Babel 3.1.0, Gaussian 16.

 The package streamlines the process into four distinct steps:

 **Step 1: Force Field Parameter Calculation**
 This initial step computes force field parameters for a designated repeat unit, formed from a series of conjugated monomers and sidechains.
 All specifications are centralised within the _parameters.inp_ file.
 This phase comprises five distinct modules: